mcmurphy2000/glass-room/README.md

 3. Install to local maven repo: `mvn clean install`

 ### Compile, run, deploy
-+ To compile:
+- To compile:
 `mvn clean package`

-+ To run locally:
+- To run locally:
 `java -Dserver.port=8090 -jar glassroom-0.0.1-SNAPSHOT.jar`
 or
 `mvn spring-boot:run`

-+ To deploy:
+- To deploy:
 `mvn clean heroku:deploy`

+- To see logs:
+`heroku logs --app APP-NAME --num NUMER_OF_LINES`

 ## Design
 ### For demo's sake:
-+ `rectWrapperSession` is a session scoped **model attribute**
+- `rectWrapperSession` is a session scoped **model attribute**
-+ `rectWrapper` is a request scoped model attribute
+- `rectWrapper` is a request scoped model attribute
-	+ on every request method `index()` takes `rectWrapperSession` and puts it in a model as a form backing object `"rectWrapper"`
+	- on every request method `index()` takes `rectWrapperSession` and puts it in a model as a form backing object `"rectWrapper"`
-	+ on every post from a form, `showLayout()` accepts this backing object `"rectWrapper"` back, modifies it and puts it as `"rectWrapperSession"`
+	- on every post from a form, `showLayout()` accepts this backing object `"rectWrapper"` back, modifies it and puts it as `"rectWrapperSession"`
 	it takes `"rectWrapper"` instead of `"rectWrapperSession"` from the form because of the way I use JavaScript to modify rows of input in the form.
 	If it was taking directly to `"rectWrapperSession"`, the rows deleted by JavaScript would still remain in `"rectWrapperSession"`
-+ `settingsWrapper` is a session scoped **bean** managed by Spring.
+- `settingsWrapper` is a session scoped **bean** managed by Spring.
 It is created in AppConfig class each time new session starts.
-	+ SettingsWrapper bean will be loaded on each new session and will stay until session ends
+	- SettingsWrapper bean will be loaded on each new session and will stay until session ends
-	+ I'm using SettingsWrapper instead of just Settings because otherwise, when Settings is @Autowired it's impossible to save it via settingsService.save(settings) (because it would be a Spring proxy, not an entity)
+	- I'm using SettingsWrapper instead of just Settings because otherwise, when Settings is @Autowired it's impossible to save it via settingsService.save(settings) (because it would be a Spring proxy, not an entity)
-+ `BinContainer` is an attribute stored in **HttpSession using traditional way**
+- `BinContainer` is an attribute stored in **HttpSession using traditional way**
-	+ method getImageAsResponseEntity() gets it using `@SessionAttribute` on a parameter
+	- method getImageAsResponseEntity() gets it using `@SessionAttribute` on a parameter

 ### Flow
-+ Important interface:
+- Important interface:
 ```
 interface BinContainer {
 	int getBinCount();